airborne-commando/OPSEC-OSINT-Tools/README.md

    - For Gmail-specific OSINT, use **GHunt** (via OSINT Rocks).

 4. **Geolocation**:
    - Use **Google Maps Street View** to verify addresses/landmarks from other tools (e.g., ClustrMaps).
+   - Use birds eye view in [bing maps](https://www.bing.com/maps)
+   - use [google earth](https://earth.google.com/web/) for a detailed view.

 5. **OPSEC Notes**:
    - **Rate Limits**: Tools like Google-FU may trigger blocks—use proxies/VPNs.